-Tips belong to you and not to your employer or anyone else unless all the tipped employees create a “tip pool” (putting their tips together and splitting them).
-Non-tipped employees may not share in the tip pool.
+It is important to remember that tips belong to you, and not to your employer or anyone else, unless all the tipped employees create a “tip pool” (putting their tips together and splitting them).
+However, even when tips are pooled, employees who are not tipped employees, like managers or business owners, may not share in the tip pool.

-- You put your tips into a tip pool and find out that your employer is giving some of the money to non-tipped employees.
+- You put your tips into a tip pool and your employer is giving some of the money to non-tipped employees.

-- When a customer walks out on a bill without paying, your employer takes that money out of your paycheck.
+- A customer walks out on a bill without paying, and your employer takes that money out of your paycheck.
 Then at the end of a pay period, your combined minimum wage plus tips come out to less than the regular minimum wage.

 - Your employer lets customers use credit cards but won’t pay you for credit card tips until the credit card company pays the bill, even though it is after your next, regularly scheduled pay check.

 - Your employer deducts the 3% credit card fee from your credit card tips; this leaves your combined wage and tip income below the minimum wage.
 Your employer does not pay you the difference.

 - Your employer makes you to spend a shift decorating the restaurant for the holidays; he pays you the minimum tip wage for this period and takes the full tip credit, even though you earned no tips during that shift.